 The CHRA does not expressly set out rights in the manner of the Charter, nor does it create negative proscriptions in the manner of the Criminal Code.
 Rather, it simply states in section 13 and, to a lesser extent, in section 12 (as set out below) that certain conduct amounts to a “discriminatory practice,” that such practices can be the subject of a complaint to the CHRC, and that anyone found to be engaging in, or to have engaged in, a discriminatory practice can be ordered to provide a remedy.

-As noted above, the mandate of the Canadian Human Rights Commission under the Canadian Human Rights Act is, in brief, to “investigate and try to settle complaints of discrimination in employment and in the provision of services within federal jurisdiction.”
+As noted above, the mandate of the CHRC under the CHRA is, in brief, to investigate and try to settle complaints of discrimination in employment and in the provision of services within federal jurisdiction.
 Thus, the CHRC and the CHRT focus on complaints of discrimination – not specifically on the fundamental freedoms outlined in section 2 of the Charter, at least in terms of their constitutional guarantees or whether a law complies with the Charter; such matters are reserved for Canadian courts.
-For example: religion may arise in the context of a discrimination case before the CHRC.
-That case will not, however, question a person’s right to practise the religion of his or her choice or to hold a religious belief.
-Rather, it will question whether the person was discriminated against based on his or her religion or on an aspect of his or her religious belief or practice.
+For example, if religion arises in the context of a discrimination case before the CHRC, a person’s right to practise the religion of his or her choice or to hold a religious belief will not be questioned.
+Rather, the question will be whether the person was discriminated against based on his or her religion or on an aspect of his or her religious belief or practice.

 5.1 Section 13 of the Canadian Human Rights Act

 Section 13 of the CHRA does not specifically prohibit hate messages; rather, it makes it a discriminatory practice to